 How do these air purifiers work?
 These two machines approach indoor air cleaning much like every other air purifier.
 They suck dirty air in, pass through air filters, and push the clean air back out through vents, now that it has eliminated most of the pet dander, dust, mold spores, dust mites, and other nasties.
 This is how your indoor air quality is improved.
 However, they do use different air filter types.
 Here is a helpful guide from the EPA.

 The Molekule uses PECO filtration.
 (Photo Electrochemical Oxidation) This means that their filter is coated in a proprietary media that when activated by light, a catalytic reaction occurs, destroying the pollutants that have entered it and releasing truly clean air.
-Things like allergens and bacteria viruses first hit the pre-filter in order to trap larger particles.
+Things like allergens and bacteria viruses first hit the pre-filter to trap larger particles.
 Then smaller particles hit the PECO so that the light can zap the particles.
-This is known as a uv 0r ultraviolet light machine.
-One important note is that a HEPA filter only traps pollutants, which can then grow on the HEPA filter and re-release back into the air consumers are breathing—unlike PECO which entirely destroys them.
+This is known as a UV or ultraviolet light machine.
+One important note is that a HEPA filter only traps pollutants, which can then grow on the HEPA filter and re-release back into the air consumers are breathing—unlike PECO which destroys them.

 Dyson takes a more typical approach to filtration using a HEPA (High-Efficiency Particulate Air) filter and an activated carbon filter.
 The HEPA filter takes care of all of the fine particles, while the other eliminates gases and odors.
 This is why the best HEPA air purifier models sell so well.
 Especially for those with allergies.
 Dyson keeps it simple.

 Auto Mode lets you enter information like room size so that the machine gives you the best results for air pollution.

 Boost Mode means that it will run at the highest air flow setting for maximum cleaning and fresh air.